West Harrow: Religion

 The Anglican church of St Peter's, consecrated in 1913, serves the area.
 Falling attendance led to a temporary closure in 1982 before reopening in 1989.
 The building is considered of architectural interest and was Grade II listed in 1980.

 The original site of the Shri Kutch Satsang Swaminarayan Temple was on Vaughan Road in West Harrow.
 It was established in 1976 but moved to a new location in Kenton in 1996, owing to the growing size of its congregation.

 Sport and leisure

 West Harrow Recreation Ground provides access to various sports facilities, including tennis and basketball courts.
 A bowling green has been located in the park since its inception in 1923 and is home to the West Harrow Bowling Club.

 Arts

-The Usurp Art Gallery and Studios was opened in West Harrow in 2010 under the artistic direction of Poulomi Desai.
+The Usurp Art Gallery and Studios, a charity, was opened in West Harrow in 2010 under the artistic direction of Poulomi Desai.
 It claimed to be the first and only artist-led space in Harrow, with Desai describing it as an "experiment to see whether something can even be positioned in that space in that geographical location".
-The gallery hosted workshops, exhibitions and other events for the community, with a stated emphasis on experimental media and engaging with autistic communities.
+The gallery hosted workshops, exhibitions and other events for the community, with a stated emphasis on experimental media and engaging with autistic communities and bringing well known artists works to the area.
 In 2019, the lease on the gallery space was not renewed.
-The site of the former gallery is now occupied by oneforty, a multipurpose arts venue.
+The site of the former gallery is now occupied by oneforty, a private CIC multipurpose cafe venue.